Finance journey

 Start with the broad answer

-Use the first calculator to get the rough number that anchors the rest of the decision, such as a payment, budget, or target balance.
+Use the first calculator to get the rough number that anchors the rest of the decision, such as a payment, payoff timeline, or target balance.

 Pressure-test the tradeoffs